-Approximately two-thirds of all pharmacy degree programs in the U.S. participate in the Pharmacy College Application Service (PharmCAS) for admission.
+Approximately 90% of all pharmacy degree programs in the U.S. participate in the Pharmacy College Application Service (PharmCAS) for admission.
 Please visit the PharmCAS Web site to learn more about the admissions process and requirements.

 22. Do pharmacy schools give preference to “in-state” applicants?